- Training & Events

 Some translucent vapor will always come out of your car’s tailpipe, but if this changes to smoke, it’s time for an engine check-up.
 You may have faulty engine parts or an oil leak.

 If you’ve traveled a lot of miles in the last month, consider whether you need an oil change sooner than your normal schedule.
 Every car is different, but most should have their oil changed every 3,000 miles or three months.
 New vehicles usually require a change of oil every 6,000 miles or six months.
 Check your owner’s handbook for specific guidelines.
+Consider a high-mileage oil for older vehicles.

 Oil changes are simple and inexpensive, and one of the most important things you can do to keep your car from aging prematurely.
 Having the right level and quality of oil will prevent excessive wear and tear on your engine, ultimately resulting in fewer repairs down the road.